Free Keyword Grouping & Clustering Tool

 Keywords map to three funnel stages: Awareness (top-of-funnel, educational — "what is CRM"), Consideration (mid-funnel, comparing solutions — "best CRM software"), and Decision (bottom-of-funnel, ready to act — "buy CRM subscription").
 Balancing content across all three stages creates a complete conversion path from first discovery to purchase.

-How many keywords can I group at once?
+How many keywords can I group or cluster at once?

-You can group up to 200 keywords per request.
-For best results, enter at least 10-20 keywords so the tool can identify meaningful patterns across modifier types, intents, funnel stages, and content types.
+You can process up to 200 keywords per request in either mode.
+For best results, enter at least 10-20 keywords so the tool can identify meaningful patterns across modifier types, intents, funnel stages, content types, and shared terms.